FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-This patient has a radial neuropathy at the spiral groove.
-In C7 radiculopathy, elbow extension is impaired, but in this patient it is intact.
+This patient has a posterior cord lesion.
+In C7 radiculopathy, shoulder abduction is intact, but in this patient it is impaired.
 In C7 radiculopathy, wrist flexion is impaired, but in this patient it is intact.
-In C7 radiculopathy, sensation is variably decreased on the lateral dorsal hand and posterior arm, but in this patient it is decreased on the lateral dorsal hand.
+In C7 radiculopathy, sensation is variably decreased on the lateral dorsal hand and posterior arm, but in this patient it is decreased on the lateral dorsal hand and posterior arm.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4